 The Practical Approach to Care Kit (PACK) Nigeria

-PACK Nigeria (Adult and Child) provides a single, integrated, comprehensive, evidence-informed clinical guide to support all cadres working in primary healthcare in Nigeria: i.e. junior community health extension workers (JCHEWs), community health extension workers (CHEWs), community health officers (CHOs), nurses, midwives and medical officers.
-Colour-coding is used to clearly delineate the scope of practice of these different cadres and clarify referral pathways.
-This integration promotes a team-based approach to a patient’s care and enables patients to receive consistent and standardized care from whichever cadre treats them.
+PACK Nigeria supports junior community health extension workers (JCHEWs), community health extension workers (CHEWs), community health officers (CHOs), nurses, midwives, and medical officers.
+Colour-coding clearly delineates scope of practice and referral pathways, enabling consistent and standardized care regardless of cadre.

 Using a mentorship model to localise the Practical Approach to Care Kit (PACK): from South Africa to Nigeria.
-BMJ Global Health Oct 2018, 3 (Suppl 5) e001079; DOI: 10.1136/bmjgh-2018-001079
+BMJ Global Health Oct 2018, 3 (Suppl 5) e001079.
+DOI: 10.1136/bmjgh-2018-001079

-Get in touch with Us
+Get in Touch with Us

 Email: info@hri-global.org